 Get exclusive insights into improving the safety of your drivers.

-Furthermore, Webfleet has also installed LINK telematics devices into the Kia EV6s to provide data insights during the 3,000-mile trip.
-The #projectEDWARD team will be able to view a range of real-time performance intelligence, including the OptiDrive score, EV battery level and charging locations.
+Furthermore, Webfleet also installed LINK telematics devices into the #ProjectEDWARD electric team vehicles to provide data insights during the 3,000-mile trip.
+The team were able to view a range of real-time performance intelligence, including the OptiDrive score, EV battery level and charging locations.
 Ultimately, the journey time for the electric vehicles will be optimised along the 3,000-mile trip without compromising on safety.

 How can Webfleet support road safety for your business?